-INTRODUCTION TO BUSINESS IN THE 104

-GLOBAL ENVIRONMENT Survey of business emphasizing the global nature of business and including entrepreneurship concepts, form, marketing, management, human resources, financial resources and production.
+104 INTRODUCTION TO BUSINESS IN THE GLOBAL ENVIRONMENT Survey of business emphasizing the global nature of business and including entrepreneurship concepts, form, marketing, management, human resources, financial resources and production.

-APPLIED MATHEMATICS FOR BUSINESS 3 credits Prerequisite: Completion of 2010: 052 with a grade of C or better or placement test.
-Mathematics of business including retail pricing, simple and compound interest, discounts, mortgages, payroll, annuities, depreciation, inventory, insurance, taxes, stock and bonds, and basic statistics.
+170 APPLIED MATHEMATICS FOR BUSINESS 3 credits Prerequisite: Completion of 2010: 052 with a grade of C or better or placement test.
+Mathematics of business including retail pricing, simple and compound interest, discounts, mortgages, payroll, annuities, depreciation, inventory, insurance, taxes, stocks and bonds, and basic statistics.

-ELEMENTS OF HUMAN RESOURCE 202
+202 ELEMENTS OF HUMAN RESOURCE MANAGEMENT

-MANAGEMENT 3 credits Prerequisite: 2420:103 or permission.
+3 credits Prerequisite: 2420:103 or permission.
 Provides students with an overview of human resource management functions.
 Includes planning, EEO/AA, selection, development, legal environment, compensation, labor relations, appraisal systems, and career planning.

-211 BASIC ACCOUNTING I Accounting for sole proprietorships operating as service and merchandising concerns.
-Includes handling of cash, accounts receivable, inventories, plant/equipment, and payroll.

-BASIC ACCOUNTING II 212 3 credits Prerequisite: 2420:211.
+- BASIC ACCOUNTING I 211 3 credits Accounting for sole proprietorships operating as service and merchandising concerns.
+Includes handling of cash, accounts receivable, inventories, plant/equipment, and payroll. - BASIC ACCOUNTING II 212 3 credits Prerequisite: 2420:211.
 A study of accounting as it applies to partnerships and corporations.
-Includes stocks, bonds, cash flows, financial statement analysis, and specialized accounting software.

-- ESSENTIALS OF MANAGEMENT ACCOUNTING 213 Prerequisite: 2420:211.
-Study of the interpretation and use of accounting data by management in decision making and the planning and controlling of business activities. - ESSENTIALS OF INTERMEDIATE ACCOUNTING 214 Prerequisite: 2420:212.
-Study of development of financial accounting theory and its application to problems of financial statement generation, account valuation, analysis of working capital and determination of net income. - SURVEY OF COST ACCOUNTING 3 credits 216 Prerequisite: 2420:213.
-Provides student with conceptual understanding of how accounting information is developed and used for product costing, decision making, and managerial planning and control. - SURVEY OF TAXATION 217 Prerequisite: 2420:212.
+Includes stocks, bonds, cash flows, financial statement analysis, and specialized accounting software. - 213 ESSENTIALS OF MANAGEMENT ACCOUNTING 3 credits Prerequisite: 2420:211.
+Study of the interpretation and use of accounting data by management in decision making and the planning and controlling of business activities. - 214 ESSENTIALS OF INTERMEDIATE ACCOUNTING 3 credits Prerequisite: 2420:212.
+Study of development of financial accounting theory and its application to problems of financial statement generation, account valuation, analysis of working capital and determination of net income. - SURVEY OF COST ACCOUNTING 216 3 credits Prerequisite: 2420:213.
+Provides student with conceptual understanding of how accounting information is developed and used for product costing, decision making, and managerial planning and control. - SURVEY OF TAXATION 217 4 credits Prerequisite: 2420:212.
 Survey course of basic tax concepts, research, planning, and preparation of returns for individuals, partnerships, and corporations.
-Federal, state and local business taxes are discussed. - AUTOMATED BOOKKEEPING 2 credits Corequisite: 2420:212.
+Federal, state and local business taxes are discussed. - AUTOMATED BOOKKEEPING 218 2 credits Corequisite: 2420:212.
 Provides experience with accounting software packages to include the processing of general ledger, accounts receivable, accounts payable, and payroll transactions.